pymeshtool

 - Returns:

-None - If no edges are in the restriced region.
+None - If no edges are in the restricted region.

 tuple[float, float, float] - The minimal, maximal and average edge length.